-A European Digital Innovation Hub (EDIH)1 is a single organisation or a coordinated group of organisations with complementary expertise, with a not-for-profit objective that support companies - especially SMEs and mid-caps - and/or the public sector in their digital transformation.
+A European Digital Innovation Hub (EDIH) is a single organisation or a coordinated group of organisations with complementary expertise, with a not-for-profit objective that support companies - especially SMEs and mid-caps - and/or the public sector in their digital transformation.
 EDIHs offer services such as (see Figure 3):

-- Test before invest: The Digital Europe Draft regulation mentions: "raise awareness and provide, or ensure access to, digital transformation expertise, know-how and services, including testing and experimentation facilities".
+- Test before invest: The Digital Europe draft regulation mentions: "raise awareness and provide, or ensure access to, digital transformation expertise, know-how and services, including testing and experimentation facilities".
 The group of services enabling test before invest may include: awareness raising, digital maturity assessment, demonstration activities, visioning for digital transformation, fostering the integration, adaptation and customisation of various technologies, testing and experimentation with digital technologies (software and hardware), knowledge and technology transfer.
 Special focus will be on the key technologies promoted in Digital Europe Programme: HPC, AI, and Cybersecurity. - Skills and training: The draft regulation mentions: "They will also provide support in the area of advanced digital skills (e.g. by coordinating with education providers for the provision of short-term training for workers and internships for students)".
 To ensure the appropriate level of digital skills within the supported organisations in order to make the most of digital innovations technologies, EDIHs' services should include advertising, hosting or providing of training, boot-camps, traineeships, as well as supporting the implementation of the short-term advanced digital skills training courses and job placements developed as part of the DEP Advanced Digital Skills pillar. - Support to find investments: The draft regulation mentions "to support companies, especially SMEs and start-ups, organisations and public administrations to become more competitive and improve their business models through use of new technologies covered by the Program".
-Therefore, this category of services may include: understanding business opportunities, supporting the preparation of business and financial models, access to financial institutions and investors, supporting the use of InvestEU and other relevant financing mechanisms, in close co-operation with the InvestEU Advisory Hub and the Enterprise Europe Network (EEN).
-For the public sector in particular, as one of the largest purchasers of IT, this service could furthermore provide support to leverage the purchasing power of the public sector, transforming it into a large innovation buyer. - Innovation ecosystem and networking opportunities: The draft regulation mentions: "European Digital Innovation Hubs should act as facilitator to bring together industry, businesses and administrations which are in need of new technological solutions on one side, with companies, notably start-ups and SMEs,
+Therefore, this category of services may include: access to financial institutions and investors, supporting the use of InvestEU and other relevant financing mechanisms, in close co-operation with the foreseen InvestEU Advisory Hub and the Enterprise Europe Network (EEN).
+For the public sector in particular, as one of the largest purchasers of ICT, this service could furthermore provide support to leverage the purchasing power of the public sector, transforming it into a large innovation buyer.

 Digital Europe Programme has the following definition: 'European Digital Innovation Hub' means legal entity selected in accordance with Article 16 in order to fulfil the tasks under the Programme, in particular providing directly, or ensuring access to, technological expertise and experimentation facilities, such as equipment and software tools to enable the digital transformation of the industry, as well as facilitating access to finance.
-European Digital Innovation Hub shall be open to business of all forms and sizes, in particular to SMEs, midcaps, scale-ups and public administrations across the Union;
+European Digital Innovation Hub shall be open to business of all forms and sizes, in particular to SMEs, midcaps, scale-ups and public administrations across the Union: